-F8 E1 or LO FL Code in display:
+F8 E1 or LF or LO FL Error Code in the Display of my Whirlpool Washer

 Check the water supply:

-Turn on the water.
-Check the household water supply to see if the hot and cold water faucets are turned on.
+Verify that the water is turned on.
+Check the household water supply to see if both the hot and cold water faucets are turned on.
 Make sure to open both faucets completely for proper fill.

 NOTE: Both Hot and Cold water must be supplied to the washer.